jjvanzon/Circular-Language-Spec-Plans/current/sub-projects/2020-07 commands-main-concepts-tone-change.md

 - [ ] Word variation:
     - [ ] Alternating evenly between words "may" and "might".
 - [ ] Reading over and rewording until satisfied.
-- [ ] Making a banner image for at the top.

 ### Done